Java Champions

 Marit van Dijk

-With 20 years of software development experience in different roles and companies, Marit loves building awesome software with amazing people and making developers lives better.
+With over 20 years of diverse experience across various roles and companies, Marit is passionate about building awesome software in collaboration with amazing people, and making developers’ lives better.

-She has contributed to open-source projects like Cucumber and several other projects.
-Marit speaks at international conferences, in webinars, and on podcasts, writes blog posts and tutorials, and contributed to the book “97 Things Every Java Programmer Should Know” (O’Reilly Media).
+She is committed to continuous learning and actively shares her expertise in programming, software development, testing, and test automation.
+Marit regularly presents at international conferences, participates in webinars, and appears on podcasts.
+Additionally, she writes blog posts and tutorials, creates videos, and is a contributor to the book "97 Things Every Java Programmer Should Know" (O’Reilly Media).

-With 20 years of software development experience in different roles and companies, Marit loves building awesome software with amazing people and making developers lives better.
-She enjoys learning new things as well as sharing knowledge on programm...
+With over 20 years of diverse experience across various roles and companies, Marit is passionate about building awesome software in collaboration with amazing people, and making developers’ lives better.
+She is committed to continuous learning and a...
 Show more

 Hanno Embregts